AG7GN/networking/hamwan-arden-home-README.md

 1. Connect your HamWAN and AREDN routers to the ER-X.
 1. Finish the ER-X configuration.

+---

 ## Procedure

+> If you have __Internet service that uses PPPoE__, please do the following *BEFORE* starting this procedure!
+This extra step is ONLY for users with Internet service that uses PPPoE (most DSL services use PPPoE).
+> - Access your current router's configuration (usually a web interface).
+Every router is different, so it's impossible to provide detailed instructions for this step.
+>
+> - Locate your router's WAN interface [Media Access Control (MAC) address](https://en.wikipedia.org/wiki/MAC_address) in your router's configuration.
+The address is assigned by the manufacturer and is globally unique.
+It'll be 12 hexadecimal digits long and may also be called a link adress or ethernet address.
+It may or may not contain dashes or colons.
+Make sure you get the WAN interface MAC address and not the LAN or wireless or "bridge" interface MAC address.
+Examples:
+>
+>		00:26:b0:f3:ec:d0
+>		dc-a6-32-04-3a-d6
+>		00219b48afc8
+> - Write this MAC address down.
+You *might* need it later.
+When you write it down, use the form of the address containing colons.
+Example: If your MAC is `0026b0f3ecd0`, write  `00:26:b0:f3:ec:d0`.
+> - Close your router's web interface.

 ### Configure ER-X Router - Part 1